Posts by Kathy Cherpelis

 Hertz (HTZ) shares jumped after billionaire investor Carl Icahn disclosed he raised his stake in the rental car company once again.
 Icahn's stake now stands at 11.3%

 Oracle (ORCL) rose ahead of the bell.
 The business software maker's earnings and revenue topped estimates for the first time this year thanks to growth in its cloud service business.

 Kathy Cherpelis at Hot Stock Minute 3 days ago

-Some stocks to watch this morning.
+Topping our list of stocks to watch this morning.

 Kathy Cherpelis at Hot Stock Minute 5 days ago